damienbiabiany/facebook-clone/README.md

 https://github.com/csfrequency/react-firebase-hooks

 Why use react firebase hooks module for the project ?
-A set of reusable React hooks for Firebase.
+> A set of reusable React hooks for Firebase.
 This library gives us the ability to use a set of React hooks to make integration with Firebase simple.

-Installing and  setup:
+## Installing and  setup react-firebase-hooks:
-# with npm
+*with npm:*
     npm install --save react-firebase-hooks

-# with yarn
+*with yarn:*
     yarn add react-firebase-hooks

     Code snippet use in the project:

 —-Account developper facebook  —-